Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Complete decomposition spaces

 But the decomposition-space axiom applied to the exterior pullback diagram says that the top horizontal map is $s_{|v|}$, and hence identifies $X_{v0v'}$ with the image of $s_{|v|}: X_{vv'} \to X_{v1v'}$.
 For the final statement, note that if $\sigma=s_{k-1}\tau$ then $\tau=d_k\sigma$. \end{proof} Combining this with Lemma \ref{lem:X1w=sum} we obtain the following result. \begin{cor} Let $X$ be a complete decomposition space.
 For any words $v,v'$ in the alphabet $\{0,1,a\}$ we have

 \end{cor}

 \begin{blanko}{Effective simplices.} A simplex in a complete simplicial space $X$ is called {\em effective} when all its principal edges are nondegenerate.
 We put

-the full subgroupoid of $X_n$ consisting of the effective simplices.
+the full sub-$\infty$-groupoid of $X_n$ spanned by the effective simplices.
 (Every $0$-simplex is effective by convention: $\nondeg X_0 = X_0$.)
 It is clear that outer face maps $d_\bot,d_\top:X_{n}\to X_{n-1}$ preserve effective simplices, and that every effective simplex is nondegenerate, i.e.~is not in the image of any degeneracy map.
-It is a useful feature of complete {\em decomposition} spaces that the converse is true too: \end{blanko}
+It is a useful feature of complete {\em decomposition spaces} that the converse is true too: \end{blanko}

 \begin{cor} In a complete decomposition space $X$, a simplex is effective if and only if it is nondegenerate:

 \end{cor} \begin{proof} It is clear that $\nondeg{X}_n$ is the complement of $X_{01\cdots1} \cup \cdots \cup X_{1\cdots10}$ and by Proposition~\ref{degen-w} we can identify each of these spaces with the image of a degeneracy map. \end{proof}